Spin Dynamics in van der Waals Magnetic Systems: Recent advances in FMR techniques

+Despite the unique capabilities of the broadband FMR, optical FMR, and spin-torque FMR techniques as summarized in \textbf{Table II}, each technique has its limitations.
+Therefore, we provide the caveats as follows when studying spin dynamics using these techniques.
+The sensitivity of broadband FMR is typically limited by the size of the antenna.
+This technique thus is more effective when probing the large-size thin films of vdW materials in comparison with the exfoliated flakes.
+The optical FMR requires synchronization with microwave signals which demands an elaborate setup of optical components.
+In addition, it faces challenges when measuring samples with a weak magneto-optical effect.
+The spin-torque FMR experiments entail a complex and intricate fabrication process, which hinders its scalability and practicality for high-throughput measurements.

 Looking forward, we envision many emergent spin dynamics probes will be applied to study 2D vdW magnets.
-Here, the comparison between broadband FMR, optical FMR, and spin-torque FMR techniques is summarized in Table III.
-In addition, we highlight several recent technical advances in probing phase-resolved magnetic dynamics, magnon-phonon hybridization, local probe of spin transport, and element-specific magnetization dynamics.
-In addition to unravel fundamental properties, these techniques involving fiber-based magneto-optical detection, superconducting resonator, and nitrogen-vacancy magnetometry also represent promising applications in hybrid quantum magnonic devices and quantum sensing.
+Here, we highlight several recent technical advances in probing phase-resolved magnetic dynamics, magnon-phonon hybridization, local probe of spin transport, and element-specific magnetization dynamics.
+In addition to unraveling fundamental properties, these techniques involving fiber-based magneto-optical detection, superconducting resonator, and nitrogen-vacancy magnetometry also represent promising applications in hybrid quantum magnonic devices and quantum sensing.